ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

   contramap :: (a -> b) -> f b -> f a
 ```

 Snazzy!
-Contravariant also takes some kind of type constructor `f` just like Functor but it has this weird `contramap` function instead of `fmap`.
+Contravariant also takes some kind of type constructor `f` just like Functor but it has this weirdly named `contramap` function instead of `fmap`.

 ```{.haskell .scrollx}
      fmap :: (a -> b) -> f a -> f b -- Functor